Min Aung Hlaing

+Min Aung Hlaing (Note: မင်းအောင်လှိုင်, /my/) (born 3 July 1956) is a Burmese politician and retired military officer who has been the 11th president of Myanmar since April 2026, having ruled the country continuously since seizing power in February 2021 through a military coup d'état against the elected government.
+Prior to the start of his nominally civilian presidency, he was a military ruler under various titles.
+(Note: As part of his military rule, Min Aung Hlaing exercised the duties of the presidency from 2024—becoming the acting president in 2025—but his governance also involved several temporary military leadership structures.
+He primarily exercised power as the chairman of the State Administration Council from the coup in February 2021 until 2025, and also held the temporary post of Prime Minister from August 2021 until 2025.
+From 2025 to 2026, his emergency powers as the leader of the military were no longer in effect and he governed as the acting president, though in coordination with the National Defence and Security Council, and was the chairman of the advisory State Security and Peace Commission.)
+He was appointed the commander-in-chief of Defence Services—the leader of the Tatmadaw—in 2011 and remained in that post through the period of military rule, until stepping down in 2026 to become the president.

 Born in Minbu, Min Aung Hlaing studied law at the Rangoon Arts and Science University before joining the military.
-Rising through its ranks, he became a senior general by 2013.
-During the period of civilian rule from 2011 to 2021, he work to ensure the military's continued role in politics and forestalled the peace process with ethnic armed groups.
-A United Nations fact-finding mission found he deliberately perpetrated the Rohingya genocide.
-He maintained an adversarial relationship with democratically-elected State Counsellor Aung San Suu Kyi, though she defended him against genocide charges.

-Min Aung Hlaing baselessly claimed widespread voting irregularities and electoral fraud in the 2020 Myanmar general election, in which Aung San Suu Kyi's National League for Democracy (NLD) won a landslide re-election.
-He then seized power from her in the 2021 coup.
-He had been expected to run for President of Myanmar had the military proxy party, the Union Solidarity and Development Party (USDP), won enough seats in parliament to elect him, and would have been required to retire as Commander-in-Chief of Defence Services due to a statutory age limit.
+Rising through its ranks, he became Commander-in-Chief of Defence Services by 2011 and a senior general by 2013.
+After the 2015 general election saw the National League for Democracy (NLD) assume power, he worked to ensure the military's continued role in politics and forestalled the peace process with ethnic armed organizations.
+A United Nations fact-finding mission found he orchestrated the Rohingya genocide, for which the International Criminal Court is formally considering issuing an arrest warrant against him.
+He maintained an adversarial relationship with democratically elected State Counsellor Aung San Suu Kyi of the NLD, though she defended him against genocide charges.
+Min Aung Hlaing baselessly claimed widespread voting irregularities and electoral fraud in the 2020 general election, in which the NLD won a landslide re-election.
+He then seized power from Aung San Suu Kyi in the 2021 coup d'état.
 With the outbreak of mass protests against his rule, Min Aung Hlaing ordered a clampdown and suppression of demonstrations, sparking an ongoing civil war.